apache/couchdb/src/couch_srt/README.md

 Grep for `'Example to extend CSRT'` to find the code points, eg:

 > grep -ri 'Example to extend CSRT' src/

+## Next Steps

+Next steps to continue CSRT improvements:

+* Create an expressive syntax that can map something like Mango queries, expressable in ini files for persistent storage and easy configuration, and turn those into `ets:match_spec()`.
+The current logic is getting progressively closer to that, but we're not fully generating dynamic matchspecs.
+When we can, the default matchers can be rewritten directly, and also create a `POST` /_active_resources` API that will take a declarative query and translate it into the matchspec and funnel it along efficiently to `ets:select/3`
+* chain CSRT contexts through the various callers, for example, funneling the context through IOQ and onto `couch_file` should allow for the induced workload of the `couch_file` process to be tracked _specifically_ in the context of the RPC worker who made the request.
+This would let us bubble up any stats from any process in the chain, but will need some type of delta hook mechanism, we utilize RPC workers sending of data through `rexi` as a trigger for sending deltas, we'd need a similar hook for forwarding the context from the caller to IOQ to couch_file and then back to IOQ and back to the caller.
+Similarly, funnel doc and rev counts back from `couch_db_update`, could also potentially track some stats around merging of doc updates.
+* extend CSRT to the rest of core API operations, especially things like search and replication
+* Port Mango stats into CSRT stats and remove the old stats RPC mechanisms
+  - Magno tracked _extra_ stats, CSRT says if a stat is worth tracking, making it a formal `couch_stats` metric and then CSRT can pick it up directly
+  - this removes the need for phony metrics.
+Similarly, this removes the need for `js_filtered()` and `ioq_called()`
+  - for now these are simple ways to get some data into CSRT without needing to chain the deltas from nested processes
+* Chain RPC work induced from index processes back to caller
+* Port `csrt:proc_window` to have an HTTP API, should be fairly simple
+* add report snapshots, time regular summaries of node usage levels
+* Add additional query functions, like `longest() -> topK_on_time_delta()`
+* Add background job tracking for things like `#view_index{}`, `#db_compactor{}`, etc.
+* Handle double/multi-counting.
+Right now a coordinator includes the stats induced by the RPC workers, so taking the full sum of a field across all coordinators and RPC workers double counts that data.
+You can find out exactly what the coordinator did if you generate RPC reports and subtract the values, but as more processes chain results, more duplicate of resource counting will be done, so query mechanisms around aggregating the total workloads on the cluster need to take in the duplication hierarchies.
+A more expressive config syntax is key to enable this, making it trivial to chain constraints.
+* Introduce a fabric request context that manages the lifecycle of _all_ worker responses, and doesn't just ignore any data from losing shards or orphaned workers.
+This can reduce a lot of complexity by supplying proper lifecycles around closing all the remote RPC workers successfully as well as tracking CSRT data, and both can be done independently of the HTTP request.